-The holiday season is rapidly approaching, and isn’t that when illness always seems to strike?
+The holiday season is upon us, and isn’t that when illness always seems to strike?

 Few things are germier than a school where lots of kids and adults are stuck in small rooms, touching the same objects and breathing the same air.